fpapado/ephemeral/worklog.md

     [X] Else, when logging in, then call syncRemote() [X] Configure url based on environment

+  [] Signup?
+    [X] db-per-user strategy
+    [X] Remove the /ephemeral suffix from url config if so [X] initDB

+  [] Bug in pouchdb-authentication? if only url is provided (no path after)
+    then the xhr request goes to http://_users instead of http://dburl/_users

   [] Full(er) CRUD
     [] Delete |> with confirmation message (initDelete, confirmDelete); modal?
     [] Delete -> port Delete